Nexplore Travel

 Mawlynnong, often celebrated as the “cleanest village in Asia,” is nestled in the lush hills of Meghalaya and is home to the Khasi tribe.
 This village stands out as a model of sustainable and eco-friendly living.
 For photographers, Mawlynnong offers an incredible opportunity to capture the well-preserved traditional lifestyle of the Khasi people, from their traditional houses to their cultural practices.

-In addition to the village, Mawlynnong is also known for its proximity to Dawki, which is known for the crystal-clear waters of Umngot River .
-The river’s water are so transparent that during certain times of the year, it appears as though boats are floating on air.
+In addition to the village, Mawlynnong is also known for its proximity to Dawki, which is known for the crystal-clear waters of the Umngot River.
+The river’s water is so transparent that during certain times of the year, it appears as though boats are floating on air.
 This scenic river is another fantastic location for photographers, offering a unique contrast to the verdant hills and dense forests of the region.

 Check How to spend a happening day in Mawlynnong village